 Will Missio Benefits allow deductible carryover from our current healthcare program?

 No, we are not administering/allowing deductible carryover into the Missio Benefits program.

-Deductibles are based on a calendar year and will reset every January 1
+Deductibles are based on a policy year, July 1 -June 30

 What are the Fixed Costs?

 Fixed costs include: Third-Party Administrator (TPA) fees, centralized billing, benefit administration, marketing fund, data warehouse/analytics, stop-loss coverage, travel risk management and consulting fees.

 No. There is no Cobra takeover with the Missio Benefits program.
 This means any current Cobra participants you currently have cannot roll into Missio Benefits.

 Is there COBRA continuation coverage through Missio Benefits?